 Birthing suites feature a private bathroom and shower, sleeper couch, rocker glider and crib for baby.
 Your main support person is welcome to stay the night with you on the sleeper couch—pillows and blankets provided.
 We encourage you to rest and relax as much as possible during your stay.

 A private suite will promote a “rooming-in” experience and facilitate families staying together to promote bonding.
 Having your baby in the room provides you the opportunity to become more comfortable and confident in your ability to care for your newborn.

-Learning how to care for yourself and your baby, while we are caring for you, is the goal.
-If scheduling allows, one nurse will be assigned to care for both mom and baby during the shift, usually for eight to 12 hours.
+We're here for you and your newborn.
+If scheduling allows, one nurse will be assigned to care for you and your baby during the shift, usually for eight to 12 hours.

-Your nurse will introduce herself to you early in the shift.
-You, your family and the nurse will discuss how often we will check on you and the baby.
+Your nurse will introduce themselves to you early in the shift.
+You, your family and the nurse will discuss how often we will check on you both.
 If you want to reach your nurse at any time, just push the call button at your bedside.

 If you have specific questions, write them down so you remember to ask them.
 If they are needed at any other time, your nurse will call.